jghelani-hl/docker-demo-hl/README.md

 - `-v demo-mongo-data:/data/db` tells docker that we want to attach the `demo-mongo-data` volume to the `/data/db` path inside the container.
 The colon `:` separates the volume name from the path inside the container

-Now if you hit the `/names` endpoint, you will see that the name we entered earlier persists even if we stop, remove and re-run the container.
+Now if you hit the `/names` endpoint, you will see that the name we entered persists even if we stop, remove and re-run the container.
 We can even delete the image and container and the data will still persist.
 This is because the data inside the MongoDB container is persisted in `demo-mongo-data` volume that is mapped to the `/data/db` path inside the container.

 ### Anonymous Volumes